When your spouse has been arrested by ICE (U.S. Immigration and Customs Enforcement) it can be an overwhelming time filled with fear and confusion.

 While your spouse is being detained it is vital that they exercise caution over what is communicated and spoken.
 All jail calls from detainees are recorded and anything that your spouse says related to his case, could be used against him or her in court.
 It is vital to immediately contact an expert and skilled Miami immigration attorney or deportation lawyer at Hubbs Law Firm.

-The first determination our attorneys at Hubbs Law will analyze, is whether or not your spouse is entitled to a bond hearing (Link to immigration bond page).
+The first determination our attorneys at Hubbs Law will analyze, is whether or not your spouse is entitled to a bond hearing.
 Many factors will effect whether your spouse is eligible for bond including, continuous presence in the United States, ties to United States Citizen family members, prior immigration history, and prior criminal record.

 The next step is to determine what immigration relief, if any, your spouse is eligible for.
 Your spouse may be able to successfully defend his removal case with a waiver, cancellation of removal, asylum, and other forms of relief.
-In some cases, your spouse could be eligible for a green card (link to green card page) at the end of removal proceedings.
+In some cases, your spouse could be eligible for a green card at the end of removal proceedings.

 Find a local Miami Immigration Attorney or Deportation Lawyer